hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modifiers.md

     }
 }
 ```
-Here the color of the "Hello" text is red, dispite our attempt to override it.
+Here the color of the "Hello" text is red, despite our attempt to override it.
 The innermost bound property wins.

 So what can we do?